linpingta/facebook-related/README.md

 ### facebook-success-creatives

-    crawl https://www.facebook.com/business/success/ and get creatives inside it, written by nodejs, only for
+    crawl https://www.facebook.com/business/success/ and get creatives inside it, written by nodejs, only for play

 ### facebook-fan-page-fetcher